m4heshd/ufc-ripper/README.md

 An open-source video downloader tool for UFC Fight Pass that can run on both desktop and the cloud.
 The only thing it can't do is STEAL videos free of charge for you.
 A paid Fight Pass subscription is required for this tool to work.

+> [!IMPORTANT]
-### Intellectual property (DISCLAIMER) ⚠️
+>### Intellectual property (DISCLAIMER) ⚠️
+>

-The UFC logo and the UFC Fight Pass logo used in this project are intellectual properties of Zuffa LLC.
+>The UFC logo and the UFC Fight Pass logo used in this project are intellectual properties of Zuffa LLC.
+>

-The user will be responsible for any content downloaded through this tool.
-Any kind of redistribution of that content is illegal and this application or I (the developer) won't be liable for that.
+>The user will be responsible for any content downloaded through this tool.
+Any kind of redistribution of that content
+> is illegal, and this application or I (the developer) will not be liable for that.

 ### Dear Dana White,